- The Daily Plan is used to manage start times for orders that are executed by the workflows available with the connected Controllers.

 - The run-time operations:

-Operations to Modify Order Start Times and Order Variables
+Operations to Modify Order Start Times and Order Parameterization

-Both operations to modify Order start times and modify Order Variables include dropping existing Orders and re-creating them with a new Order ID.
+Both operations to modify order start times and to modify order parameterizations include dropping existing orders and re-creating them with a new Order ID.
+The operations are available from an order's action menu and from bulk operations offered when selecting a number of orders.

 Modify Start Times

-This operation allows specification of a new date and time for the execution of the Order.
-The Order will be added to the Daily Plan for the new date.
+This operation allows specification of a new date and time for the execution of the order.
+The order will be added to the Daily Plan for the new date and time.

 JS7 - Order Variables can be declared per Workflow.
 When modifying variables then values have to be indicated for required variables.
 In addition, optional variables can be added or removed.

-The history of Submissions is available from the History -> Daily Plan menu.
+The history of submissions is available from the History -> Submissions menu.

 - Note that as with any history view, the information displayed can be focused on the currently selected Controller or can include information from any connected Controllers.